Author has written 10 stories for Phantom of the Opera, and Phantom of the Opera.

 For all my stories - I want to reassure the many of you who have contacted me in reviews and by PMs, at deviantART, Youtube, etc, that I have NOT given up any of them. :) Work deadlines come along, and since they pay the bills, they have to come first.
 But the E/C phanphics draw me in and have for years.
-I write them for enjoyment, as I'm inspired.
+I write them for enjoyment, as I'm inspired, and to grow as a writer.
 I love working on all my stories and hope soon to be able to post updates closer together.
 I am a finisher.
 Also, please keep in mind that I have other artistic hobbies - I make fanmade music videos (including PotO) and E/C manips in my free time, and I have people patiently (or not so much) waiting on requests for those too...
 The mind can handle only so much writing a day before the results invariably become juvenile gibberish.
 So I ask that you please be patient, and thank you guys so much for your reviews, continued interest and support! :) You rock!